Last updated on August 26, 2022

 Stifle | Illustration by Eric Fortune

 The digital-only formats on MTG Arena have certainly gone through a lot.
-With all the new Standard sets, the countless Alchemy releases nobody plays, and the release of a third digital-only format in the form of Explorer, it can be a little tricky to keep track of everything.
+With all the new Standard sets, the countless Alchemy releases nobody plays, and the digital-only in the form of Explorer format, it can be a little tricky to keep track of everything.

 Today I’ll be doing a bit of a dive into the anthologies, going over what cards are included, and answering some commonly asked questions.
 Let’s go!